 - Apply advanced knowledge and skills to OT assessment, outcome prediction, and planning of service delivery.

 - Integrate information and experiences to detect and solve problems, and think logically, flexibly, and critically about client and managerial questions.

 - Demonstrate mastery of the human dimension by contributing to and leading in a rapidly changing society with respect to advances in technology, and changes in legislation, reimbursement, health care delivery and social contexts.

-- Continuously valuing and taking responsibility for professional development and life-long learning and encouraging these qualities in others.
+- Continuously value and take responsibility for professional development and life-long learning and encourage these qualities in others.

 - Care for society and their profession by consistently demonstrating the highest level of ethics and standards of practice for occupational therapy.